-Theory: This type falls under the local model but instead of just recognizing a prospect for being in the same locale, it identifies them as a new member of the community by which you can welcome them to town and invite them to connect as people remember a warm introduction and value people who provide the experience.
-People don’t remember what you say but they always remember how you made them feel.
-A prospect will always remember your warm welcome and will think of you the next time they have a need for your product or service.
+Theory: This type falls under the local model, but instead of just recognizing a prospect for being in the same locale, it identifies them as a new member of the community by which you can welcome them to town and invite them to connect as people remember a warm introduction and value people who provide the experience.
+People don’t remember what you say, but they always remember how you made them feel.
+A prospect will always remember your warm welcome and think of you next time they need your product or service.

 Subject Line: Welcome to Our Rewarding Business Community

 May I be the first to welcome you to the community!
 In setting up shop here, you’re planting roots in a strong business community that provides mutually rewarding opportunities for the entire neighborhood.
 We are a close-knit group that supports each other in growing our respective businesses.

 Can I stop by for a few minutes to learn more about your business and see how I can help you get acclimated to the area?